-- You need higher doses of the drug to get the same level of anxiety relief.
+- You need higher doses of the drug to achieve the same level of anxiety relief.

 - You feel irritable, confused or agitated when you don’t get your usual dose.

-The Mayo Clinic advises that symptoms like memory loss, drowsiness, speech impairment, confusion, depression and dizziness can also alert you to a dependence on benzodiazepines.
+The Mayo Clinic advises that symptoms like memory loss, drowsiness, speech impairment, confusion, depression and dizziness can be signs of dependence on benzodiazepines.
 If you feel that you’ve come to rely on Xanax just to get through a normal day, you might need a rehabilitation program to help you regain control of your life.

 What Happens in Xanax Rehab?

-In a rehab program, you’ll learn how to:
+In a rehab program, you’ll also learn how to:

 - Handle situations that trigger your substance abuse

-- Identify activities that help you reduce stress, like meditation, biofeedback, yoga or creative hobbies
+- Identify activities that help you reduce stress

 - Find alternative strategies for reacting to panic, anxiety, depression and stress